EToledoR/MADCUBA_edits/README.md

 # MADCUBA
-Repository to hold documenation and work on the MADCUBA project
+Repository to hold documentation and work on the MADCUBA project